Dabang Sarkar: Cast

-Production

-The script of "Dabang Sarkar" is written by Manoj Pandey and Yogesh Raj Mishra, while Production is designed by Amit Rishi Ramadevi.
-Cinematography by Amitabh Chandra and Ravindranath Guru (Second Unit DOP) while Amit Rishi Ramadevi and Mahtab Haider is the editor.
-Background music was scored by Narendra Sinha and Vinay.
-DI by Yogesh Mishra and Amit Kumar, while VFX was done by Gaurav Kumar.

-The Uttar Pradesh Government have subsided the taxes on the film.

 Soundtrack

 The soundtrack for "Dabang Sarkar" was composed by Dhananjay Mishra, with lyrics penned by Pyare Lal Yadav & Azad Singh.
 It was produced under the "Yashi Films" label.
 Background music was scored by Narendra Sinha and Vinay.
 The soundtrack was released in Zee Music Company, which consists of seven songs.
 The full album is recorded by Khesari Lal Yadav, Priyanka Singh, Alok Kumar, Rini Chandra, Honey B, Neetu Singh and Jeetendra Singh.